material-motion/material-motion/specifications/README.md

 # Specifications

 This chapter contains engineering specifications.

 Within the best of our ability these specifications are platform and language-agnostic.
+We try to emphasize when a specification applies to specific platforms or languages.